Enabling App Services

 To better understand how provisioning works, verify that Xcode adds entitlements to your App ID (according to the app services you enabled) and regenerates the corresponding team provisioning profile.

 Remember that Xcode initially creates a team provisioning profile containing a wildcard App ID that can be used to sign multiple apps and enable some app services.
-For example, if you enable Passbook, the Passbook entitlement is added to the wildcard App ID.
+For example, if you enable Wallet, the Wallet entitlement is added to the wildcard App ID.
 Later, when you enable app services that require an explicit App ID, Xcode registers an explicit App ID that uniquely matches the app’s bundle ID.
 Xcode then creates another team provisioning profile that contains the explicit App ID.
 If an App ID already exists for your app, Xcode uses it in the team provisioning profile instead.
 Therefore, you may see multiple team provisioning profiles in your account—one for the wildcard App ID and one for each explicit App ID in your account.

 View Provisioning Profiles in Xcode